mk-fg/fs-bitrot-scrubber/README.md

 ([dm-verity](https://code.google.com/p/cryptsetup/wiki/DMVerity),
 [IMA/EVM](http://linux-ima.sourceforge.net/), etc) are much more suited for that purpose.

+Tool also does not offer any protection against (apparently quite common) RAM failures, which corrupt data that is (eventually) being written-back to disk, or from anything that happens during file/data changes in general, focusing only on "untouched" at-rest data.

 Under heavy development, not ready for any serious use yet.